nasyring/GPC_YI/README.md

 Additionally, the GPC folder contains files needed to install an GPC package with Rcpp codes for all three examples done in the above paper.

-To install the GPC package you will need:
+To install the GPC_YI package you will need:
-  1. R, version 3.3.q was used to build GPC.
+  1. R, version 3.3.4 was used to build GPC_YI.
   2. Rtools.
   3. The devtools package.

 Steps:
   1. Open Rgui.
   2. Install the "devtools" package if you have not already using the dropdown "Packages -> Install package(s)...".
 Load the devtools      package using the command library(devtools).
-  3. Submit the command: install_github("nasyring/GPC", subdir = "GPC").
+  3. Submit the command: install_github("nasyring/GPC_YI", subdir = "GPC_YI").